actions-marketplace-validations/rimonhanna_file-upload-box/README.md

-# File Opload OneDrive
+# File Opload Box

-Upload to OneDrive Share Point, to SharePoint Online using the `spsave` package.
+Upload to Box.

 ## Inputs

-`SITE_URL`: Destination SPO site URL
-`CLIENT_ID`: Client Id
+`CLIENT_ID`: Box App Client ID.
-`CLIENT_SECRET`: Client Secret
-`REALM`: Tenant Id
-`DESTINATION_PATH`: Relative destination path on SPO site.
-If path does not exist, it will be created.
+`CLIENT_SECRET`: Box App client secret.
-`SOURCE_PATH`: Source file path(s) to be uploaded to SPO.
-Separate multiple files using a semicolon `;`.
+`ENTERPRISE_ID`: Box App Enterprise ID `DESTINATION_FOLDER_ID`: Box destination folder ID, last part of the url when you navigate to the folder on the web `SOURCE_PATH`: Source file path(s) to be uploaded to Box.
+Separate multiple files using a semicolon.

 ## Assumptions

-- Files are directly uploaded via the `glob` method in the `spsave` package.
-- Follow [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth/wiki/SharePoint-Online-addin-only-authentication) docs to generate client id and secret
+- Follow [box](https://developer.box.com/guides/authentication/client-credentials/client-credentials-setup/) docs to generate client id and secret
 - Multiple files are uploaded to the same destination path.

 ## Example Usage